majestic53/dasm16/README.markdown

 ###Parser

-Once the code has been broken into tokens, the token ordering is used to determine if the code is syntactically correct.
+Once the code has been broken into tokens, the token ordering is used to determine if the code's syntax is correct.
 This is known as _syntactic analysis_.
-During this step the tokens are placed into tree structures, called _syntax trees_, which form statements.
+During this step the tokens are placed into tree structures, called _syntax trees_, forming statements.
 These trees give the tokens structure, as well as imply precedence.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)